Question: What's the Forecast for Oil Prices?

 Nevertheless, experts have become very good at predicting annual and longer-term prices.
 In fact, prices should moderate in the near future, before moving much higher by 2020.
 Compare the predictions for oil prices in 2013 and 2020.

 Average oil prices are dropping because of increased U.S. shale oil and alternative fuels.
-As a result, U.S. crude oil production rose to 7 million barrels per day (mb/d) in November and December 2012, the highest since December 1992.
-Domestic output will increase to 7.3 mb/d in 2013 and 7.9 mb/d in 2014, keeping a lid on prices.
-(Source: EIA, Short-Term Energy Outlook, March 2013)
+As a result, U.S. crude oil prices (West Texas Intermediate) will average $96 a barrel in 2014, and $90 a berrel in 2015.
+(Source: EIA, Short-Term Energy Outlook, March 2014)

 After 2015, world demand will start driving oil prices to the equivalent of $163/barrel in 2040 (again, in 2011 dollars).
 Thanks to inflation, this will be around $269 per barrel.
 By then, all the cheap sources of oil will have been exhausted, making it more expensive to extract oil.
 (Source: EIA Annual Energy Outlook, December 5, 2012)